 - a.
 Identification cards: Students are required to carry and present valid University identification when requested to do so by authorized University Officials. - b.
 False identification: No student shall materially alter or forge any identification card or other document evidencing identification, including identification presented to show proof of age.
 A violation of this section shall result in a confiscation of such identification card and referral to the appropriate issuing agency or governmental authority. - c.
-False information: No student shall give false or misleading information during any part of a judicial process or when completing documents issued by or used by the University for Official Functions or activities.
+False information: No student shall give false or misleading information during any part of a discipline process or when completing documents issued by or used by the University for Official Functions or activities.
 No student shall give false or misleading information that could damage or discredit another person. - d.
-False testimony: No person shall give false testimony in matters related to the CODE.
-Violations of this regulation will result in sanctions up to suspension from the University for students, and appropriate disciplinary actions for non-students. - e.
+False testimony: No person shall give false testimony in matters related to the Code.
+Violations of this regulations will result in sanctions up to and including suspension from the University for students, and appropriate disciplinary action for non-students. - e.
 Misrepresentation: No student shall represent him/herself falsely, in writing or otherwise, nor shall a student assist another in doing so. - f.
 Misuse of records: No student shall access, search, copy, steal, forge, or alter University records, documents or other materials or possess such altered, forged or stolen University records, documents or other materials without authorization. - g.
-Unauthorized use of services: No student shall take or use any services without authorization.
+Unauthorized use of services: No student shall take or use any services without authorization. - h.
+False transactions: No student shall use any forged or altered item to conduct a fraudulent transaction.

-7. Responsible Use of Information Technology
+7. Responsible Use of Information Technology (IT)

 Access to modern information technology is essential to the University's mission of providing students with educational services of the highest quality.
-It is in this framework that students understand and comply with rules of conduct for computing and networking that permit all students to fully utilize this valuable resource (see University Policy P109: Use of Information and Technology6).
+It is in this framework that students understand and comply with rules of conduct for computing and networking that permit all students to fully utilize this valuable resource (see University Policy P109: Use of Information and Technology and other published IT Policies).
 Therefore: